davidvancleef/davidvancleef/README.md

 ## Aloha! 👋

-I'm a Brazilian Software Engineer with a degree in **Computer Science from UFG**, currently pursuing a **postgraduate degree in Software Architecture and Development**, with a focus on **Design Patterns**.
+I'm a Brazilian Software Engineer with a degree in **Computer Science from UFG**, currently pursuing a postgraduate degree in **Software Architecture and Development**, with a focus on **Design Patterns**.

-I am especially interested in areas such as **Data Analysis, Back-end Development, and API Design and Integration**.
+I am especially interested in areas such as **QA, Back-end Development, and API Design and Integration**.

 I enjoy challenging programming situations that require critical thinking, an analytical mindset, and, above all, creativity to solve problems.
 Whenever possible, I try to approach challenges using methods that others haven't yet considered.